 Below you’ll find links to a few of the more than 170 historical story videos we produced for The Old Red Museum of Dallas County History and Culture.
 I will be putting up working examples of some of the 41 touch screen kiosks we produced for the museum soon, but for now, these are just a few examples of the video stories that run in the interactive kiosks in the 4 main galleries in the museum.
-I’d also like to acknowledge the excellent voice talent we used to tell the individual stories did a fantastic job bringing them to life.
+I’d also like to acknowledge the excellent voice talent we used to tell the individual stories.
+They did a fantastic job bringing the characters and stories to life.

 Early Years Gallery – Pre-History to 1873.